denten-books/plain-text/1-metaphor.md

 in arrangement of information between pages and floating gates---at the root of modern "sold state" storage---is apparent.
 The structure of one has only an arbitrary connection to the structure of the other.
-Consequently changes in the structure of one domain do not necessitate changes in the structure of
-another: to "erase a word" on a projected, virtual page thus may not have the corresponding effect on the level of the storage medium.
-The information may persist despite the intended erasure.
-As dwellers of simulated worlds, we hope that the analogy between paper and pixel achieves a level of verisimilitude.
-Turning the page or erasing a word on the screen should do something similar on the disk.
-However, we also know that it often does not.
-Sometimes the data is simply omitted from view and at other times it multiplies and perseveres across deep surfaces, shared, without consent, with readers and agents not privy to the original contexts of utterance and inscription.
-As was the case with Baudrillard's map, the metaphor can break in that it no longer reflects any terrain.
-The computational metaphor instead simulates the familiar but absent affordances of the print artifact.
-Dissimulation suggests a structuring of one kind, while enacting the structure of another.
+Consequently changes in the structure of the symbolic domain, which manifest in the erasure of words for example, do not necessitate corresponding changes in the physical, which in the same example manifest in the discharge of the floating gate.
+The information endures despite intended erasure.
+The dwellers of virtual realms believe in verisimilitude.
+We hope the analogy of turning the page or erasing a word on the screen to entail similar actions on the disk.
+But we also lose faith when asked to verify the illusion.
+Under scrutiny, data is sometimes simply omitted from view.
+At other times it multiplies and perseveres across deep surfaces, shared without consent with agents not privy to the original contexts of inscription.
+As was the case with Baudrillard's map, the metaphor breaks in that it no longer reflects any terrain.
+Dissimulation mimics the familiar but absent affordances of the print artifact.
+It suggests a structuring of one kind, while enacting the structure of another.

-In these novel conditions, the task of the literary scholar must include, among other things, a practice of microscopic reading that corresponds to the kind of micromolecular writing suggested by Baudrillard and Frederich Kittler [@kittler_there_1995].
-The full extent of the dissimulating figure must be made available for interpretation.
-What happens in the metaphorical transference between the book as a work of art and the apparatus simulating the book?
+In these novel conditions, the task of the literary scholar must include, among other things, a practice of microscopic reading that corresponds to the techniques of micromolecular writing, suggested already in Kittler and Baudrillard in the 1990s [@kittler_there_1995].
+I imagine here the inverse of Kittler's literature without humans: cryptic, illegible, and under the conditions of high technology.
+The methodology of computational poetics insists on recovering the shape of the inscription, across surfaces and domains, making the full extent of the dissimulating figure available for interpretation.
+What happens in the metaphorical transference between a book as an object of art and the apparatus simulating that object?
 Estrangement, the exegesis of the metaphor, can help reveal the mechanisms of governance in the structural transference between one medium to another.
-Materialist poetics can subsequently allow one to consent, or, conversely, to resist elements of imposed structure.
+Materialist poetics can subsequently allow one to consent, or, conversely, resist elements of imposed structure.
+That is not to say that meaning-making structures can ever become fully transparent or produce plain unambiguous meaning.
+Unlike a cypher, the plain text is one that does not preclude the possibility of interpretation or misinterpretation.

 ## Death and Incongruence